Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 Additionally, you can execute the following curl command, replaceing {name} with the short name of your store type.

-`curl -X GET --header 'Accept: application/json' --header 'x-keyfactor-api-version: 1' --header 'x-keyfactor-requested-with: APIClient' 'https://bpokorny-lab.kfdelivery.com/Keyfactor/API/CertificateStoreTypes/Name/{name}'`
+`curl -X GET --header 'Accept: application/json' --header 'x-keyfactor-api-version: 1' --header 'x-keyfactor-requested-with: APIClient' 'https://{server}/Keyfactor/API/CertificateStoreTypes/Name/{name}'`

 Once the response is returned, scroll down to the end of the JSON result.
 You should see a list of Job Types and their associated GUIDs.
-Below is an example of Jo Types - there could be more or less job types depending on what the store type is set up to execute:
+Below is an example of Job Types - there could be more or less job types depending on what the store type is set up to execute:

 ![StoreTypeResponse](https://user-images.githubusercontent.com/55611381/230181237-673b9e1e-9d08-4d94-bce7-070d09d9d92a.png)